-This publication is presented by the Victoria State Emergency Service for the purpose of disseminating emergency management information.
-The State Emergency Service disclaims any liability (including for negligence) to any person in respect of anything and the consequences of anything, done, or not done of any kind including damages, costs, interest, loss of profits or special loss or damage, arising from any error, inaccuracy, incompleteness or other defect in this information by any such person in whole or partial reliance upon the whole or part of the information in this map publication.
-Flood information is provided by East Gippsland Catchment Management Authority
+This map publication is presented by the Victoria State Emergency Service for the purpose of disseminating emergency management information.
+The contents of the information have not been independently verified by the Victoria State Emergency Service.
+No liability is accepted for any damage, loss or injury caused by errors or omissions in this information or for any action taken by any person in reliance upon it.
+Flood information is provided by West Gippsland Catchment Management Authority.